getoutreach/extensibility-sdk/docs-dev-portal/developer-portal.md

   the Opportunity detail page.
 - [Account tab extension](extension-types.md#account-tab-extension) - adds a custom tab with your extension to the Account detail page.
+- [Text editor extension](extension-types.md#text-editor-extension) - adds a new button in the Rich text editor toolbar, allowing you to open your extension and enhance the text editor content.

 > ⓘ It is up to you to choose which and how many extensions you'd like to bundle in your app.